joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation:

-1. Criticality does not always mean otherwise impossible series of events.
+1. Criticality does not always mean some series of otherwise impossible events.
-2. Opposing characters also get to use criticality.
+2. Criticality is also available to opposing characters.
 2. Add [.1d10](one ten-sided die) (the criticality die) to the pool.
-3. If a 1 is rolled on the criticality die, the success or failure result of the action pool is considered critical.
+3. If a 1 is rolled on the criticality die, the success or failure is considered critical.
-4. Players may opt-out of rolling the criticality die prior to rolling the action and cannot add it afterward; opting out would remove possibility of complications or partials as well (see “Complications and partials addition” section).
+4. Players may opt-out of rolling the criticality die prior to rolling the action and cannot add it afterward; opting out would remove the possibility of complications or partials as well (see “Complications and partials addition” section).
 5. If the difficulty is reduced to 0, the criticality die is not rolled as there is no pool to add it to.
 6. Base outcome of criticality uses the following table.